ecal-mid/ECAL-MIT-HUB/Readme.md

 ```sh
 pip install -r requirements.txt
 ```
 Run the python script for the master.
-It should connect to the `n` I2C slaves and listen for Firebase events.
+It should connect to the `n` I2C subordinates and listen for Firebase events.
 > [The original firebase streaming](https://github.com/andrewsosa/firebase-python-streaming) by Andrew Sosa
 ```sh
 cd pythonFolder